paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

        something?
        - furthermore, how would this be used if we were to replace likwid in fhv?
+   - majority of events would be native events, which are difficult to find the codes for.
+There is probably a map function that we can repeatedly use but I haven't figured it out yet
  - explored Chameleon Cloud
    - the [resource browser](https://www.chameleoncloud.org/hardware/) allows
      you to see the information on the hardware you can allocate.